-- Better environmental impact: Since the modern cleaning fluids do not carry a heavy regulatory burden like nPb and some of the other legacy solvents, using an nPB replacement helps you improve your environmental footprint.
-Most nPB replacements may not require NESHAP (National Emission Standards for Hazardous Air Pollutants) permits and are not considered a HAP (Hazardous Air Pollutant).
+- Better environmental impact: Modern cleaning fluids do not carry a heavy regulatory burden.
+Using an nPB replacement helps you improve your environmental footprint.
+Most nPB replacements do not require NESHAP (National Emission Standards for Hazardous Air Pollutants) permits.
+They are also not considered a HAP (Hazardous Air Pollutant).

-- Improved maintenance procedures: except if exposed to a strong base or acid, or exposed to extreme heat, the nPB replacements do not “turn acid”.
+- Improved maintenance procedures: except if exposed to a strong base, acid, or extreme heat, the nPB replacements do not “turn acid”.
 They don’t need the scavengers, stabilizers or weekly acid acceptance testing needed when using nPB.

 Choosing the right nPB alternative

 First, identify the contamination.
 Contamination can include organic soils like drawing compounds, machining oils, stamping oils, spinning lubricants,

 fingerprints, buffing compounds and corrosion-preventative compounds.
 Inorganic types of soils include oxidation including rust and tarnish, heat scale, smuts, carbonaceous materials, and flux.
 Or the contamination can be a particulate like chips, dust and dirt.
 Knowing the contamination helps dictate which nPB replacement will be most effective.